watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 ```
 This will let you enter a new shell, on a compute node in the aquila partition

 Test your mujoco_py in this interactive shell.
 Load anaconda3, test mujoco by running python and import mujoco_py, and then try make a InvertedPendulum-v2 env.
 If everything works, then mujoco is good to go.
+If you miss any system packages use `module avail` to see if hpc has that, then use `module load` to load it.

 9. Testing with hpc script